Last Update: 3/24/18

 Hotels have a duty to keep their property well maintained.
 Since so many people come through the hotel properties each day, cleanliness is a priority and housekeeping must be top-notch.
 Likewise, food preparation and food service operations must be safe.

-Some common accidents that happen when housekeeping or hotel workers fail to do their jobs in kitchens, bars, restaurants, or laundries include things like bed bug outbreaks as well as food poisoning.
+Some common accidents that happen when housekeeping or hotel workers fail to do their jobs in kitchens, bars, restaurants, or laundries include things like bed bug outbreaks (see below) as well as food poisoning.
 See:

 Victims of Criminal Acts

 Criminals may find Florida hotels very tempting spots in which to prey upon tourists and business visitors for crimes like robbery, burglary, or rape.
 Sometimes, festive atmospheres in bars, lounges, or private party rooms sour as emotions run high and fist fights erupt (or other violence).
 When crimes occur, criminals will be investigated and charged by law enforcement.

 Hotels are aware that they can attract criminals and are legally bound to fight crime on their property.
 Things like security guards, hotel room locks, security cameras, and proper lighting of hallways, garages, etc., are all steps that responsible hotels take to keep people safe from theft, assault, and other crimes.

 When crimes do happen on hotel property, a crime victim may be able to recover compensation for their injuries.

 Florida hotel negligence laws provide the hotel crime victim with monetary damages (pain and suffering, lost wages, medical expenses and more) for the harm they have suffered in the criminal act.
 If the hotel failed in its duty of care, that crime victim may have a claim based upon premises liability.
 For details, see:

 - Security Issues